cornelisse/iCargo-SDK/docs/facts.md

 The following  design pattern can be used with easy/lazy decomposition of facts in mind.

-1. *Append fact to entity attribute "facts"*
+#### *1. Append fact to entity attribute "facts"*
 Reduce facts by skipping the "subject" attribute and than append the fact to the list stored in the entity-attribute called "facts".
 The list is een array and the index can be used to refer to stored facts for that entity.
 The internal format for the entity-attribute "facts" might look like:
 ```javascript
 	entity.facts = Array of records
 	record = [timestamp, content, place, state, source, payload]
 ```
-2. *Process secondary attributes*
+#### *2. Process secondary attributes*
+There are three ways to deal with secondary attributes:
+1. add all keywords found as payload of a fact or update the secondary attributes with the same name if they already exist.
+This requires only invoking the proper workflow which is a lazy way of configuration and recommended for cases where the attributes are unknown in advance or conditional.
+The disadvantage of this approach is less control over the entity data structure;
+2. update only predefined/known secondary attributes found as keyword in the payload.
+This is the preferred way because the owner has control over which information is important and which information is relevant but doesn't have to be accessible directly;
+3. or simple ignore them but append the received fact to the primary attribute "facts".

-Scan the payload of the fact for secondary attributes and if present, update the value of the entity-attribute with the same name.
-The update entity-attribute than contains the last known value.
+Scan the payload of the fact for known secondary attributes and if present, update the value of the entity-attribute with the same name.
+The updated entity-attribute than contains the last known value.
+See [jsFiddle](http://jsfiddle.net/ErikCornelisse/5VDSc/) for a working example in JavaScript.

 In addition, a reference to the fact that caused the update, can be attached to that attribute.
 In this way, the timestamp and source are also easy to determine.
+Otherwise a query is required to determine the source and timestamp from the stored "facts".

 Note:
 Strongly related to storing information elements are query and composition actions which should take in account too when making a final decision about the implementation design.
+The choice for selecting the secondary attributes will most likely depend on the demand for query and composition functionality.

 ## Compose a new fact